 We will discuss everything you need to know so that your branding is supreme, starting with the foundational steps every business should take to develop a magnetizing brand presence that yields long-term rewards.

 What is a Brand?

 Before we discuss the intricate details of how to build a brand, it is essential to identify what a brand is at its core.
 And to best determine what a brand is, it is helpful to consider what a brand is not.

 First, a brand is not a logo, a product, or a service.

 The thinking of branding being a symbol originated from cattle ranchers who would brand their cattle to identify ownership.

-While these things are essential, they are only part of the brand.
+While these things are essential, they are only part of building your brand.

-To succeed, a brand needs to have a deep understanding of its consumers, a purpose fueled by creativity, and well-crafted experience across different touchpoints.
+To succeed, a brand needs to have a deep understanding of the people it represents, a purpose fueled by creativity, and a well-crafted experience across different touch points.

 Your brand is how your product or service makes your customers feel.
 It is essentially your reputation.

 When building your brand, your brand strategy should be rooted in conveying who you are to your customers.